World War II ‘made me who I am,’ 94-year-old veteran says

-Harry Nicholas stood next to his daughter, Toni Glosson, at the World War II Memorial, taking in the sun’s warm rays and the experience of seeing the structure for the first time.
+Harry Nicholas stood next to his daughter, Toni Glosson of Clovis, at the World War II Memorial, taking in the sun’s warm rays and the experience of seeing the structure for the first time.

 Nicholas, 94, spent four years serving in that war, “a time of great suffering,” Glosson said.
 She choked up as she spoke, wiping tears from her eyes.
 Her father kept a smile on his face, just as he always has.

-The war “made me who I am,” Nicholas said.
+The war “made me who I am,” said Nicholas, who came home and established a successful farming operation in Orange Cove.
 “I got to travel to different countries and meet different people – and serve.”

 Nicholas and 67 other veterans of World War II, the Korean War and the Vietnam War from California’s central region visited the World War II Memorial on Tuesday morning as a part of the 12th Central Valley Honor Flight, according to the trip itinerary.
 It was a passion for service that brought the veterans, their guardians and the trip’s organizers together.